 Here's how that workflow plays out visually:

-This structure reflects how an expert would handle an AI-assisted project.
-You define expectations clearly, review results carefully, and then go back with improved instructions for better prompts.
+This structure reflects how an expert handles an AI-assisted project.
+You define expectations clearly, review results carefully, then go back with improved instructions.

 1You are a senior frontend engineer.